phenomenalpotato/Cloud-One-Security-Posture/README.md

 <b>HOW TO USE: List of available functions for now: </b>

-    If you want to LIST_ALL_CLOUD_CONFORMITY_ACCOUNTS:

         - Get Cloud Conformity Accounts

         Function Description: This function allows you to query all accounts that you have access to and see their Account ID.

-        - make Get Cloud Conformity All Accounts Checks
+        - Get Cloud Conformity All Accounts Checks

         Function Description: This function will bring from all accounts that you have access to, checks that are only FAILURE AND SECURITY related.

-        - make Get Cloud Conformity List All Events
+        - Get Cloud Conformity List All Events

-        Function Description: This endpoint allows you to collect events that you have access to.
+        Function Description: This function allows you to collect events that you have access to.

+        - Get All Cloud One Workload Security Computers

+        Function Description: List all computers

 You can if you want, after the program run, unset the Environment Variables: